Ab-Cloud-dev/100-Days-Of-DevOps-KodeKloud-Solutions-Explanation/Task-20-Configure Nginx + PHP-FPM Using Unix Sock/README.md

 ###Please NOTE
 ```
-Please not in my case I have to install the Php v8.2, if in your case it is 8.1 then please first Enable Remi's PHP 8.1 module
+Please note in my case I have to install the Php v8.2, if in your case it is 8.1 then please first Enable Remi's PHP 8.1 module

 sudo dnf module enable php:remi-8.1 -y
 # Then proceed with the Install PHP 8.1 packages